-Get Flash (250GB SSD should be enough) storage instead of the Hard drive or Fusion drive as this will speed up the computer.
-The Fusion drive isn't recommended as we don't encourage you to store any media files on the internal drive.
+Get SSD storage (Whilst 256GB is fine, 512GB allows room for a scratch volume) instead of a Hard drive or Fusion drive as this will speed up the computer.
+The Fusion drive isn't recommended, as we don't encourage you to store any media files on the internal drive.

 Connect a display or remotely share screens from your laptop.
 Another way is to plug the HDMI output into a spare port on your HD monitor.
 Use the Mini standalone or with a PCIe chassis from Sonnet or a 1 Beyond unit.

-All four ports are USB-C so can be used for USB3, USB2, Thunderbolt 1, 2 and 3.
-Cables are available for all USB drives and a TB3 to TB2 adaptor allows use the Thunderbolt2 devices.
-Get the i7 processor and 16GB RAM.
+The 15" MacBook Pro's have four USB-C ports which can be used for USB3, USB2, Thunderbolt 1, 2 and 3.
+Cables are available for all USB drives and a TB3 to TB2 adaptor allows the connection of Thunderbolt2 devices.
+Get a minimum of the i7 processor and 16GB RAM.
+If indexing sources volumes with many millions of files then get the 32GB RAM option.
 The internal SSD is very fast.
-If using YoYottaID Transcode then the Radeon Pro GPU is recommended.

-Plug any cable including power to either side, very useful.
+The ability to plug any cable including power to either side is very useful.

-The previous generation 15" Retina with i7 processor and AMD Radeon R9 M370X is also perfect for YoYottaID.
+The earlier Retina MBP with i7 processor and AMD GPU is also good for use with YoYotta.
 There is a fast GPU, dual USB3 ports and dual Thunderbolt2 ports.
 So again you can easily connect USB3 card readers and via Thunderbolt one or two LTO drives.

-The 27" Retina 5K iMac has four USB3 ports and dual Thunderbolt2 and a decent GPU
+The 27" Retina 5K iMac and the iMac Pro both have four USB3 ports and dual Thunderbolt3 and a decent GPU

-(get the faster i7 processor and the bigger GPU as it is not a lot more).
-Configure it with 16GB RAM.
+(get the faster i7 processor as it is not a lot more).
+Configure with a minimum of 16GB RAM.

-Use the iMac for everything, offloading, importing and archiving with YoYottaID,
+Use the iMac for everything, offloading, importing and archiving with YoYotta,

 The best 21.5" iMac is the Retina 4K which has the option of an i7 processor.
-The mid range 2.8GHz processor would be OK, however avoid the entry level 1.6GHz CPU.
+The mid range quad core i5 3.0GHz processor would be OK, however avoid the entry level non-retina 2.3GHz CPU.